Think You've Got COVID-19? Here's What Doctors Say About When To Seek Help

 In terms of self-care, Gong says acetaminophen (Tylenol) and cold compresses can help with fever, and she sometimes recommends trying to sleep on your stomach to open up the lungs.

 Beyond that, Griffin says the same remedies we use for other viral illnesses like the flu will also work for COVID: "Warm beverages, stay hydrated, take it easy, continue to eat healthy foods," he says.
-"You know, all the all the things your mother and grandmother probably told you."
+"You know, all the things your mother and grandmother probably told you."